The Psychology Behind Fashion & Apparel Ads

-Heista decoded 19 fashion & apparel video ads and mapped which psychological missions drive engagement.
-Loss Aversion dominates at 42% frequency.
-Fashion & Apparel ads over-index on Loss Aversion, Curiosity Gap, Novelty Reward compared to the cross-category average.
+Heista decoded 11 fashion & apparel video ads and mapped which psychological missions drive engagement.
+Threat Reduction dominates at 36% frequency.
+Fashion & Apparel ads over-index on Threat Reduction, Social Validation, Identity Confirmation compared to the cross-category average.

 Frames inaction as losing something valuable.
 The brain weighs losses 2x heavier than equivalent gains.